tiago-web/Recursion-Store/server/appRequirements.md

 # Payment

-- Set status to in process while payment is not completed
+- Set order status to in process while payment is not completed